damomarco/receipt_tracker/docs/readme.md

 8.  **Analyze Your Spending**: Expand a trip in the list to view its "Trip Summary," which shows a percentage-based breakdown of expenses by category for that trip.
 9.  **Ask Questions About All Receipts**: Tap the chat bubble icon to open the global chat.
 Ask questions like "How much did I spend in total on my Japan 2024 trip?"
 10. **Manage Receipts**: View all your receipts on the main screen, grouped by trip and then by date.
-11. **Edit or Delete**: Use the icons on each receipt card to edit its details or delete it.
+11. **Edit or Delete**: Use the icons on each receipt card to edit its details.
+Deleting is a two-step process: click the trash icon once to show a confirmation, then click the checkmark to permanently delete.
-12. **Export Data**: Click the "Export" button for any trip or day to download a CSV file.
+12. **Export/Import Data**: In the settings menu, use the "Data Portability" options to save a full backup of your data or to import data from a previously saved backup file.

 ## Privacy